What Are The Different Wine Types?

 Style: Aromatic medium white wine

 Description: This aromatic white wine has complex fruity flavors and an inherent sweetness.
-Wine made from the Gewürztraminer grape originates from the Alsace region of France, however, it is not produced in various countries with cool climates, including the USA.
+Wine made from the Gewürztraminer grape originates from the Alsace region of France.
+However, it is not produced in various countries with cold climates, including the USA.

 Taste: Lemon, apple, jackfruit, honey, almond